Skip to main content

 console.log(`Battery used: ${drain}%`)

 Foreground tracking works with no additional permissions and continues as long as the app is in the foreground.
-To track while the app is backgrounded, enable the Background Location addon in your Despia dashboard.
-Despia manages the iOS blue badge indicator automatically and dismisses it as soon as stoplocation:// is called.
+To track while the app is backgrounded, follow the Despia Editor setup at the top of this page.
+Once enabled, Despia manages the iOS blue badge indicator automatically and dismisses it as soon as stoplocation:// is called.
 On Android, Despia handles background location delivery across all major manufacturers including Samsung, Huawei, Xiaomi, and OnePlus, which apply aggressive background restrictions by default.
 No additional configuration is required.
 If you encounter missing server events on a specific Android device, contact location@despia.com.

 Resources